Adrimava/Final-Project-Amazaing-Management/README.md

 Finally, access the folder ./Amazaing-Management-frontend, where everything related to Angular is located, and execute the command "ng serve".

+The application is divided into microservices and works by calling the amazaing-management-edge-service service and two APIs from the front end. amazaing-management-edge-service connects in turn with the rest of the services, from which it obtains the necessary data.

 Once all these steps have been completed, the application can be accessed at the following url: http://localhost:4200/

 ## What can be done in the application?